Making Everything Fit

 The Great Big Fail

 I had just spent a couple of hours getting each piece cut, sanded and glued into little boxes.
 I stood there looking at my masterwork of game organization awesomeness, marveling.
 It was good to be alive!
 The little part of me that yearned for a place for everything and everything in its place was so happy.
 I then started to place my insert piece by piece into its new home, the Star Wars Imperial Assault core box.
 Then a snag….it didn’t fit.
 SHHHHIIIIIT!!!….(╯°□°）╯︵ ┻━┻ oh I see what I did.
-I was under the assumption that I was component in some manner, that was my first mistake.
+I was under the assumption that I was smart in some manner, that was my first mistake.
 I stood there starring at my mistake wondering how I over-sized my insert by near 1/8 inch.
 As I stood there staring at my failed creating sitting not quite in the box I noticed something: When the lid of the core box is sitting next to the base oriented open side up they have the exact same box art on there sides.
 If one was to set both near each other and select one to measure one could select the wrong box to pull dimensions from.
 So I understood my mistake but that didn’t make the problem go away.
 It was time to saddle back up to the model and fix the problem.
 The worst part is now a loose a tiny bit of my precious interior space.
 Well, while I’m here resizing maybe I should redesign a thing or two.
 I quickly thought of a simple improvement for the small miniatures tray to add a larger capacity.
 Did hold 20, now holds 27.
 Win.
 The “Large Minis Tray” could easily be divided up to cleanly hold some items that had been free floating in the box which I was not a fan of as it didn’t follow my need for “A place for everything and everything in its place”.
 Here’s the before and after of the two:

 The Final Result